 by Tracy Johnson

 Many broadcasters agonize over on-air features.
 They love adding new ones, but often fail to move out the old.
-To stay out of programming ruts, PD’s must manage radio features.
+To stay out of programming ruts, PD’s must manage radio features the way Disneyland manages rides and attractions.

-One reason they end up keeping old, worn out show segments is simply because they’ve been doing them a long time.
+One reason radio stations end up keeping old, worn out show segments is simply because they’ve been doing them a long time.
 They figure that since it worked once, it’s still valid.
+Maybe true.
+After all, the classics never get old, do they?
 Maybe.
-Maybe not.

-Here’s the problem: When new features are added to keep the station fresh, it gets really crowded.
-There’s not enough room for any of them to breathe.
-Those features need to be pruned.
+Here’s the problem: When new features are added to keep a station fresh, the clocks get really crowded.
+There’s not enough room for them to breathe.
+Soon, the show becomes a jungle of too many “things”.

 There’s a simple way to manage radio features.

-At Disneyland, they protect against ruts by forcing reinvention.
+At Disneyland, they protect against becoming predictable and boring by forcing reinvention.
 It’s a concept called the “Weakest Ride Out.”

 Weakest Ride Out means that no matter how popular it is, the poorest performing attraction is replaced with something new.